ncbi/CoV-Dist/README.md

                                   [required]
   -c, --column TEXT               The column name in the meta data to color
                                   the samples.
 Default collection_date and
-                                  collection_site are used to plot figures.
+                                  collection_site are used to plot figures,
+                                  but another column can also be provided.
   -a, --analysis [PCoA|MDS|TSNE]  Method to show samples.
 Can be choosen from
                                   PCoA (default), MDS, TSNE.
 Case is not sensitive.